 If you have an iCloud account with firstname.lastname@example.org, you can give email@example.com and type the same password that you use to login to your iCloud account.
 Click on Sign-in button and click on Done button on next window.

-This will lead back you to the main Windows calendar screen and on the left sidebar you can see a new iCloud account that you added with all the primary and secondary iCloud calendars underneath it.
+This will lead back you to the main Windows calendar screen.
+On the left sidebar you can see a new iCloud account that you added with all the primary and secondary iCloud calendars underneath it.

 Add Secondary Calendars

-Secondary iCloud calendars are not owned by the current user and those are typically shared calendars from other users.
-Windows had the issue before for synching secondary iCloud calendars in early versions, but here everything was easy like a breeze!
+These secondary iCloud calendars are not owned by the current user.
+Those are typically shared calendars from other users.
+Windows had the issue before for synching secondary iCloud calendars in early versions, but here everything was smooth like a breeze!

 Create iCloud Event on Windows Calendar